-This is a private family tour and therefore can be organised on dates to suit your family and does not have set dates.
+This is a private Vietnam family tour and therefore can be organised on dates to suit your family while any activities included can be tailored to suit any age group.
 The price is based on a family of 4 sharing two twin/double rooms.
 Flights are extra and vary according to the season.
 Please ask for our most competitive quote.

 Here's an idea of what you can expect to do and see day-to-day.

 A day tour of some of the varied sites of Vietnam’s capital by bicycle and bus includes the famous Ho Chi Minh Mausoleum, the celebrated Temple of Literature and fascinating Ethnology Museum plus a fun ‘cyclo’ tour of the narrow lanes of the bustling Old Quarter.